Frequently asked questions (FAQs) about how we disclose our investments

 See how the QSuper investment options have performed.

-Learn more about our approach to responsible investing and managing climate-related investment risks and opportunities in the investment portfolios.
+Learn more about our approach to sustainable investing and managing climate-related investment risks and opportunities in the investment portfolios.

 No – when you invest with us, the investment options are managed by our team of investment professionals.
-They determine the holdings that aim to achieve the investment objectives set out in our investment guides.
+They determine the holdings that aim to achieve the investment objectives set out in our Product disclosure statements (PDS) and Investment Guide.

 For more information, see the QSuper Investment Guide (pdf) and the relevant product disclosure statement (PDS).